Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Examples

 \section{Examples}

 To demonstrate the application of our theory and to showcase the results of Sections \ref{sec:purelyimaginary} and \ref{sec:almostpurelyimaginary} we now present two examples.
 The first is a straightforward demonstration of how to anti-synchronize two qubits using a third ancilla qubit.
 While being an interesting result in its own right, since it has previously been implied that two qubits cannot synchronize in the sense of \cite{quantumsynch2}, this example should provide a pedagogical explanation of how our theory works.
 We then move on to discuss the Hubbard model with spin-agnostic heating.
-This example has been used several times in the past for studying long time non-stationarity in open quantum systems and here we use it as a springboard to construct a family of more generalised models which will exhibit quantum synchronization.
-These generalised models are of interest for their relation to experiments involving particles of spin $S>1/2$.
-Note that there are further applications of our theory to analyse additional examples from existing literature in the Appendices.
+This example has been used several times to study long-time non-stationarity in open quantum systems, and here we use it as a springboard to construct a family of more generalized models that will exhibit quantum synchronization.
+These generalized models are of interest for their relation to experiments involving particles of spin $S>1/2$.
+Note that there are further applications of our theory to analyze additional examples from existing literature in the Appendices.